cacophony-wj/LeS/TROUBLESHOOTING.md

 The fix I installed for this doesn't always trigger.
 Try casting the "Maximum Mending" spell you started the game with.
 It removes the gore effect from all nearby NPCs.

-### The Civil War questline is horribly fucked up.
+### The Civil War questline is horribly messed up.
 I can't complete the Battle(s) of Whiterun / Solitude / Windhelm.
 People are inverting backwards off the ground.
 Enemies don't stop spawning.
 There's no Ulfric/Tullius!

 The Civil War questline is incredibly broken even in vanilla Skyrim partially due to the large actor count and infinitely spawning enemies.
 Pile on CGO scripting all attack patterns and animations and Ultimate Dodge scripting all movement and you have a recipe for disaster.
 Even if you do manage to complete it, countless other quests will be broken due to destroyed buildings / dead NPCs / flagged variables.
 It's recommended that you complete this questchain near the very end of your playthrough, if at all.
 If you choose to do so, I recommend keeping the following things in mind: